 - The Black Tower and White Tour (both 15th-century relics)

-- Brasov has one of the narrowest street in Europe, called the String Street (Strada Sforii) and measuring 44 inches.
+- Brasov has one of the narrowest streets in Europe, called String Street (Strada Sforii) and measuring 44 inches.

 Surrounding Touristic Sites

-Maybe the greatest aspect about Brasov is it offers much more than urban aesthetic.
-You can easily get from there to other fascinating places like the Bran Castle, the Rasnov Fortress, Peles Castle, the Valea Cetatii cave or the fortified churches of Prejmer and Harman (both being UNESCO sites).
+Maybe the greatest aspect of Brasov is it offers much more than an urban aesthetic.
+You can easily get from there to other fascinating places like the Bran Castle, the Rasnov Fortress, Peles Castle, the Valea Cetatii cave, or the fortified churches of Prejmer and Harman (both being UNESCO sites).

 Sure, the panoramic pictures can give you an idea of how aesthetically pleasing Brasov is, but it’s only until you set foot there you can truly appreciate its vibrant bohemian, yet fresh air.